pihlajus/ruuvitag-aws-provisioning/README.md

 * `terraform apply`

 Ansible provisioning is started automatically after AWS infra is created.
-If you want to run just Ansible part, use `ansible-playbook provision.yml`.
+If you want to run just Ansible part, use `ansible-playbook provision.yml` command.

 ## Security
 Security in this solution is pretty poor and this setup should not be used